edim98/Feedback-Music-Box-EMMA/README.md

 Enable SPI from Raspberry Pi Configuration > Interfaces.

-Make sure that the Audio output of the Rapsberry Pi is set to the speakers.
+Make sure that the Audio output of the Rapsberry Pi is set to the speakers (by using `sudo raspi-config`).
+The default choice is HDMI.
-It chooses HDMI by default.